-Business Analyst Resume: Examples and Tips
+Business Analyst Resume: Examples & Tips

 Business analysts work with stakeholders to define their business needs and requirements, and help facilitate solutions.
 This is a position that usually requires a few years of experience, as well as a degree in Computer Science, Information Systems or a related area.